inab/oeb_general_docs/concepts/2_platform.rst

 OpenEBench VRE offers a complete web interface that brings together public and/or consolidated benchmarking datasets, private participants' data, and the necessary mechanisms to import and execute benchmarking workflows on an reproducible and authomatic manner.

-.. topic:: Purpose
+**Purpose**
 OpenEBench VRE accomplishes different purposes to different users:

      -   To **scientific community managers**, the platform supports the composition, publication, management and monitoring of the community's benchmarking workflows and challenges.
      -   To **software developers**, the platform allows to evaluate their bioinformatics methods or pipelines against community-defined datasets and metrics by executing any of the published benchmarking workflows and challenges.

 The final outcome is a set of performance metrics quantitatively and objectively evaluating the given participant's dataset.

-.. tip:: **What's a Benchmarking Workflow?**
+.. tip:: **What are benchmarking Workflows?**
-     A pipeline that computes community-agreed performance metrics for a given participant's data -- *i.e.* dataset produced for the bioinformatics method or pipeline being evaluated.
-Benchmarking workflows consist of three steps:
+     | Are docker-based pipelines that compute community-agreed performance metrics for a given participant's data -- *i.e.* the output produced by the bioinformatics method or pipeline being evaluated.
+     | Benchmarking workflows consist of three steps:
-     -   Format validation of participants' result.
+     | -   Format validation of participants' result.
-     -   Computation of the performance metrics over such results.
+     | -   Computation of the performance metrics over such results.
-     -   Metrics' consolidation by comparing them against other participants' metrics.
+     | -   Metrics' consolidation by comparing them against other participants' metrics.
+     |

-     See more at section :ref:`Benchmarking Workflows`.
+     | See more at section :ref:`Benchmarking Workflows`.

 Community Manager Flow
 ----------------------